 Nuclear Fuel Supply Banks

 Strictly monitored nuclear fuel banks enhance nonproliferation goals by ensuring a supply of enriched uranium if a disruption in the supply chain occurs.
-The fuel banks are designed to persuade other nations to forgo development of uranium enrichment or reprocessing technology, which could be used to make weapons-grade material.
+The fuel banks are designed to persuade other nations to forego development of uranium enrichment or reprocessing technology, which could be used to make weapons grade material.

-In 2011, the Department of Energy established an independent, reserve supply of LEU, the Assured Fuel Supply, available to both domestic and international nuclear energy facilities in case of commercial supply disruptions.
-This reserve supply of LEU was created from the downblending of U.S. surplus weapons-grade HEU.
+In August 2011, the U.S. Department of Energy established an independent reserve supply of LEU, the Assured Fuel Supply, available to both domestic and international reactor facilities in case of commercial supply disruptions.
+This reserve supply of LEU was created from U.S. surplus weapons-grade HEU.